Insights category - Markets economy

 Much of the deepening in US rate cut expectations has occurred since the US unemployment rate rose from 3.5% to 4.0%, which triggered the so-called Sahm Rule.
 The Sahm Rule identifies signals related to the start of a recession when the US unemployment rate rises by 0.5% or more over three months relative to its previous annual low.
 The market assumes on the basis of this recessionary indicator that the Fed will need to act with gusto to lower rates and support a weak economy.
 One reason why this argument may be flawed is that the Sahm Rule does not consider that US population growth has exceeded 1% per annum on average for each of the last three years – or its highest population growth rate in almost 20 years.
 The majority (or roughly 85%) of this increase has been due to immigration, while the rate of net new births (i.e. births less deaths) has declined to new lows.
 This would imply that over the last three years, roughly nine million new people arrived in the US, and yet against that statistic, there were only 7.1 million unemployed people (or a 4% unemployment rate) and 7.6 million vacant job listings as of July 2024.
 In short, this does not seem to imply calamity for the US economy.

 Locally, the South African Reserve Bank (SARB) kicked off its rate-cutting cycle with a far more muted 25 bps cut in September – lowering the overnight rate of interest from 8.25% to 8.00% in a unanimous vote.
 The SARB outlined the case for caution when lowering rates and cited risks to inflation via potential offshore trade tariffs, which raise the price of imported goods.
-In this regard, the outcome of the US election in November has the potential to rock the trade tariff boat, with presidential candidate Donald Trump proposing a 10% blanket increase in import tariffs, and a more punitive 60% applied to Chinese goods – if he is elected.
+In this regard, the outcome of the US election in November has the potential to rock the trade tariff boat, with presidential candidate Donald Trump proposing a blanket increase in import tariffs to 10%, and a more punitive 60% applied to Chinese goods, if he were to be elected.
 Much of the disinflationary trend of the decade preceding the COVID-19 pandemic was undoubtedly aided by the flood of cheap Chinese goods into international markets, with many countries now complaining that Chinese overproduction and dumping practices make it tough for local industry to compete in a wide range of sectors including car and steel production.
 As a general observation, the US invents, China builds, and the EU regulates.
 For example, China’s bloated industrial base, fuelled by ultra-cheap government financing and subsidies, produces more solar panels than the world can absorb, even if such production takes place at loss-making sale prices that require companies to later be bailed out by the Chinese state.

 Returning to local markets, the FTSE/JSE All Bond Index has returned a staggering 23.6% year-on-year to date, while the FTSE/JSE All Share Index has lagged at 17.8%.
 As much as the positive post-election market sentiment following the formation of the Government of National Unity (GNU) has led to this bond rally, the expectation of a pronounced US rate-cutting cycle has also played a role.
 Most importantly, however, the monetisation of South Africa’s Gold and Foreign Exchange Contingency Reserve Account (GFECRA) has to some degree bailed out the fiscus.
 Without this, or the printing of rands against the profits implied in SA’s foreign exchange reserve balances, the SA government would almost certainly have had to increase the size of its bond auctions this year.
 By August 2024, the SARB had created and transferred R100bn of GFECRA cash to the SA government, which subsequently ended the month with only R142bn cash.
 This means that without GFECRA, the SA government would be running a R7tn economy with only R42bn of spare cash – or the lowest nominal cash balance on record in over 50 years.
 To contextualise this, R42bn equates to six days’ worth of the SA government’s annual FY24 spending of R2.37tn.
 Put differently, R42bn equates to 40 days’ worth of the SA government’s debt service costs (which are estimated at R382bn for FY24).